-- a) the Company's activities related to the management of the feeder fund (collective asset management, which particularly includes fund management, administration, cost of distribution and a service fee for reporting and analysis); - b) custodian fees: - c) cash and custody account fees in line with normal banking practice (including, where applicable, normal costs for holding foreign assets in custody abroad); - d) the costs incurred for printing and mailing the sales documentation intended for investors as required by law (annual and semiannual reports, Sales Prospectuses, Key Investor Information Document): - e) the costs of announcing the annual and semiannual reports, the issue and redemption prices and (where applicable) distributions or reinvestments and the liquidation report; - the cost of having the feeder fund audited by the external auditor of the feeder fund; - the cost of publishing the information required for taxation and the certificate confirming that the tax information was prepared in compliance with German tax law. - 2.
-In addition to the all-in fee payable to the Company in accordance with paragraph 1 hereof. the following additional expenses incurred by the Company may also be charged to the feeder fund: - a) the costs incurred by the Company for asserting and enforcing legal claims for the account of the feeder fund, and for defending any claims asserted against the Company to the detriment of the feeder fund: - b) the costs of creating and using a durable medium (statutory, required in particular by the KAGB), except in the case of providing information on mergers of investment undertakings and except in the case of providing information about measures in connection with investment limit violations or computational errors in the determination of the net asset value per unit;
+- a) the Company's activities related to the management of the feeder fund (collective asset management, which particularly includes fund management, administration, cost of distribution and a service fee for reporting and analysis); - b) custodian fees; - cash and custody account fees in line with normal banking practice (including, where applicable, normal costs for holding foreign assets in custody abroad); - d) the costs incurred for printing and mailing the sales documentation intended for investors as required by law (annual and semiannual reports, Sales Prospectuses, Key Information Document); - e) the costs of announcing the annual and semiannual reports, the issue and redemption prices and (where applicable) distributions or reinvestments and the liquidation report; - f) the cost of having the feeder fund audited by the external auditor of the UCITS fund; - g) the cost of publishing the information required for taxation and the certificate confirming that the tax information was prepared in compliance with German tax law.

-- c) taxes imposed in connection with the fees payable to the Company, the custodian and third parties, as well as with the aforementioned expenses, including taxes arising in connection with administration and custody. - 3.
-Transaction costs
+2. In addition to the all-in fee payable to the Company in accordance with paragraph 1 hereof, the following additional expenses incurred by the Company may also be charged to the feeder fund:

+- a) the costs incurred by the Company for asserting and enforcing legal claims for the account of the feeder fund, and for defending any claims asserted against the Company to the detriment of the feeder fund; - b) the costs of creating and using a durable medium (statutory, required in particular by the KAGB), except in the case of providing information on mergers of investment undertakings and except in the case of providing information about measures in connection with investment limit violations or computation errors in the determination of the net asset value per unit; - c) taxes that are incurred in connection with the fees to be paid to the Company, the custodian and third parties, in connection with the aforementioned expenses and in connection with administration and custody.

+3. Transaction costs